timholy/SnoopCompile.jl/docs/src/bot.md

     ```julia
     if !isdefined(Main, :SnoopCompile_ENV) || SnoopCompile_ENV == false
-        # Tests that you want to run only when not snooping
+        # Tests that you want to skip when snooping
     end
     ```